EF(X) Orientations: A Parameterized Complexity Perspective: EF Orientations

 \begin{corollary} There is an algorithm running in time $(n+m)^{\bO(\tw)}$ for \EFmc\ with polynomially-bounded weights. \end{corollary}

-\begin{remark} The algorithm of \cref{cor:EFmc_poly_weights_algo} nearly matches the lower bound of $n^{o(\vc / \log \vc)}$ in \cref{thm:EF:w1h}, up to a log-factor.
+\begin{remark} The algorithm of \cref{cor:EFmc_poly_weights_algo} matches the lower bound of $n^{o(\vc)}$ in \cref{thm:EF:w1h}.
 Recall that the treewidth of a graph is upper-bounded by its vertex cover number and that for simple graphs, $m = \bO(n^2)$ holds. \end{remark}